sophiastasevic/Stellar_UV_Maps/README.md

 ---------------------------------------------------------------------------------------------
 SpType_logT:

-Uses SpT to Teff conversion from Wright et al. 2015 for B5 and earlier, rest from Curriet et al. 2010
+Uses SpT to Teff conversion from Wright et al. 2015 for B5 and earlier, rest from Currie et al. 2010